seraph-foundation/cherub-dex/docs/docs/protocol/tokenonomics.md

 ## Is there a lockup on earned CHRB?

-Right now, staked CHRB tokens reward CHERUB tokens over a specified period.
+Right now, staked CHRB tokens reward sCHRB tokens over a specified period.
 Earned CHRB go into a lockup address and are later distributed to the bonders who earned it from the staking.

 ## Why CHRB does have infinite inflation?